americademy/gulp-registry/README.md

         var codeverseTasks = require('@codeverse/gulp-registry');
         gulp.registry(codeverseTasks);

+        // You can define new tasks below here; for instance, adding a single task that runs
+        // multiple other tasks:
+        gulp.task('build');

 ### Configuration

 The tasks contained herein are configured by entries in each project's `package.json`.
 See